Set Up

 Data from text file with read.table()

-Tables from text files can be read with read.table() function
+Tables from text files can be read with read.table() function.
+We are providing a relative path to our file as the first argument.

 Table <- read.table("data/readThisTable.csv",sep=",",header=T)